 As you can see there is quite a lot at stake and much to know!
 If not prepared things can get out of hand.
 As I have mentioned previously there are do it yourself kits available, just be wary of what is at stake.

-Settlement day has come and gone; money exchanged, mortgages discharged with new ones in place, titles have been exchanged and you’ve taken possession of keys..
+Settlement day has come and gone; money exchanged, mortgages discharged with new ones in place.
+Titles have been exchanged and you have taken possession of keys..
 But the conveyancers job is not completely over.

 Behind the scenes they are disbursing money from a trust account to the appropriate departments.
 For example; paying water bills, council rates (pro-rated) so that the new owners only pay from day of settlement.
 Also paying real estate agents, bank fees and all other parties that are owed money.